 Everyone was new to meditation and mindfulness at one point.
 I’ve been meditating regularly for about a year now, and I try to be mindful as much as possible throughout the day.
-I still class myself as a beginner.
+But, I still class myself as very much a beginner.

 So, I thought it might be nice to speak to some Mindfulness and Meditation aficionados, (one is a meditation teacher and two of them have been meditating for over thirty years!),

-I asked them, “What one piece of advice would you give to someone starting out?”
+I asked them, “What one piece of advice would you give to someone starting out in meditation or mindfulness?”

 “Don’t worry if your mind wanders, it happens to everyone.
 I spent some time with a Tibetan Buddhist monk a few years back and he told me that even he finds it difficult sometimes to hold focus.